AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-shipment.md

 Fulfilling the order requires a minimum of two partial shipments.
 In this example, we will follow the SSA recommendations.

-When you complete a partial or full shipment, Magento deducts the reserved products from corresponding sources.
+When you complete a partial or full shipment, Adobe Commerce deducts the reserved products from corresponding sources.

 ## Send a partial shipment